Access Tokens and Other Square Credentials

 Get an OAuth access token

-The process of getting an access token depends on whether the token is used for an in-production application or for testing in the Square Sandbox during development:
+The process of getting an OAuth access token depends on whether the token is used for an in-production application or for testing in the Square Sandbox during development.

-• Production - In-production applications can start the OAuth authentication flow by sending a user to the Square Authorize endpoint.
-On flow completion, an OAuth access token is returned to your application.
-If you're ready to code and test an OAuth flow in your application, see OAuth Walkthrough: Test Authorization with a Web Server.
+When you're ready to test the code flow in your application, see OAuth Walkthrough: Test Authorization with a Web Server.
 When your application is ready for production, see Move OAuth from the Sandbox to Production.

 Link to section